mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Onboarding/welcome-user.md

 If you want to try onboarding the doctor, you can already hit **FORGE RUN** and send your Telegram bot a message.

-We'll now focus on the differences in the implementation of the rest of the onboarding process for the doctor and patient agents.
+We'll now focus on the differences in the implementation of the rest of the onboarding steps for the doctor and patient agents.